Skip To Content

 Dr Jacqui Hendricks

-Jacqui is based at the Collaboration for Evidence, Research and Impact in Public Health (CERIPH) at Curtin.
-She teaches health promotion and sexology and manages the innovative RSE Project.
-Jacqui is dedicated to ensuring that young people receive comprehensive, contemporary and engaging relationships and sexuality education (from home, school and elsewhere) and can access best-practice health and/or other support services easily, equitably and without shame.
+Jacqui (she/her) is a health promotion practitioner, sexologist, academic, and senior lecturer based at the Curtin School of Population Health.
+Jacqui is dedicated to ensuring that young people receive comprehensive, contemporary, and engaging relationships and sexuality education (from home, school, and elsewhere) and can access best-practice health and/or other support services easily, equitably, and without shame.
 She is a current Board Member of the Australian Association for Adolescent Health.
+Jacqui teaches postgraduate sexology students and has supervised numerous higher-degree-by-research students to completion.

 LinkedIn Logo Dr Jacqui Hendricks